-The Public Safety Leadership Certificate Program provides mid-level managers with a 21st-century approach to public safety by adopting a multidisciplinary and “whole-of-community” methodology.
-At the core of the program is an emphasis on leadership, ethics, and values.
+The Public Safety Leadership Certificate Program provides students with a solutions-centered approach to public safety by adopting a multidisciplinary and “whole-of-community” methodology.

-The PSLP is 80 hours, taught two days per month for five months.
-The course is divided into four modules:
+The PSLP course is divided into four modules:

-- Global Threats – Terrorism, homegrown violent extremism, cyber-crime, gangs, human trafficking, drug cartels.
+- Global Threats – Terrorism, homegrown violent extremism, gangs, human trafficking, drug cartels, intelligence and hate crimes.

-- Community Engagement – Faith organizations, mental health, juveniles, civil liberties, special populations, and outreach strategies
+- Community Engagement – Faith-based communities, mental health, homelessness, civil rights/liberties, special populations and outreach strategies.

-SCI invites applications from professionals with backgrounds in law enforcement, fire, EMS, health, social work, education or other public safety professions, as well as those working in local, state and federal agencies.
+SCI invites applications from students with public safety backgrounds, including law enforcement, fire, EMS, health, social work, and education, as well as from local, state, and federal agencies.
 Admission is selective and based on professional achievement and organizational responsibility.
-The program cost is $5,000 per student, which covers tuition, materials and some meals.
+Applying to this program requires completion of an online application.
+The program fee is $4,000 per student, which covers tuition and materials.